beetbox/beets/docs/plugins/index.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Plugins in 1.0b5 can also enhance the functionality of the autotagger.
-For a comprehensive example, try looking at the ``lastid`` plugin, which is included with beets.
+For a comprehensive example, try looking at the ``chroma`` plugin, which is included with beets.

 A plugin can extend three parts of the autotagger's process: the track distance